simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

-  * Fixes Artifact Resolution due to incorrect use of Issuer objects (#1343).
+  * Fixed Artifact Resolution due to incorrect use of Issuer objects (#1343).
+  * Fixed Cron-module for old-ui (#1248)
+  * Fixed some of the German translations (#1331).
+Thanks @htto!
+  * Harden against CVE-2020-13625;  this package is not affected, but 3rd party modules may (#1333).

 ### saml2 library
-  * Fixed a bug in AuthnRequest.php that would raise an InvalidArgumentException when setting
-  *   the AssertionConsumerServiceIndex on an saml:SP authsource.
+  * Fixed a bug in the AuthnRequest-class that would raise an InvalidArgumentException when setting the AssertionConsumerServiceIndex as an integer on an saml:SP authsource.
       Thanks to Andrea @ Oracle for reporting this.

 ## Version 1.18.7